mkdrake37/seams/_practice/w0/d2/organizing_outer.md

 3. attaching the repositories to the filesystem, and
 4. stubbing out files / templates for those exercises

+For each step, first think a moment about what we discussed in the morning.

 ## Rough Outline for Long Exercise